fallahn/pseuthe/readme.md

-In Arcade mode left and right rotates the player's head, while forward and backward accelerate and decelerate in the direction the player is looking.
+In Arcade mode left and right rotates the player's head, while forward and backward accelerate and decelerate in the direction the player is facing.
 This is similar to many top down racing games - the main difference being that there is no friction applied to the player.
 Once you accelerate up to speed you no longer need to keep accelerating.
 Light adjustments using the accelerate and decelerate keys is the